TOAST-DOCS/EasyMaker/en/console-guide.md

 - **Tuning Resource Configuration**
     - **Maximum Number of Failed Trainings**: Define the maximum number of failed lessons.
 When the number of failed trainings reaches this value, tuning ends in failure.
     - **Maximum Number of Trainings**: Defines the maximum number of lessons.
 Tuning runs until the number of auto-run training reaches this value.
-- **Tuning Strategy**
-    - **Strategy Name**: Choose which strategy to use to find the optimal hyperparameters.
-    - **Random State**: Determines random number generation.
-Specify a fixed value for reproducible results.
 - **Early Stop Training**
     - **Name**: Stop training early if the model is no longer good even though training continues.
     - **Min Trainings Required**: Define how many trainings the target metric value will be taken from when calculating the median.